Twitter hasn’t had the easiest time adjusting to the new social media landscape.

 These users come from a broad range of demographics and interests.

-I’d go so far as to say social media is the most important digital marketing media to focus on through 2020.
+Between Instagram, Facebook, Twitter, and newer platforms like TikTok, I’d go so far as to say social media is the most important digital marketing media to focus on.

 Usage of social media has steadily increased across the board, according to another Pew Research study.